jhovanisabuchi/mid-term-unsupervised-ML/README.md

 The first three principal components captured the most variance in the dataset.
 The resulting principal components were used for further analysis and visualization.

+## Results and Findings
+# Customer Segmentation:

+The K-means clustering model grouped customers into 3 clusters, each representing a distinct purchasing behavior pattern.
+Hierarchical clustering further supported this segmentation, showing the relationships between clusters at different levels.
+Principal Component Analysis (PCA):

+The first three principal components captured most of the variance in the data, enabling us to reduce the complexity of the dataset.
+'Milk' and 'Grocery' contributed significantly to the first component, while 'Frozen' and 'Delicassen' were important in the second component.
+The third component showed interactions between 'Fresh' and 'Frozen' items.
+Outliers:

+Some outliers were detected in features like 'Milk' and 'Frozen' during the EDA, but further analysis would be required to decide if they should be removed or investigated further.
+## Future Considerations
+Outlier Investigation:

+A deeper investigation into the identified outliers can help understand whether they represent genuine anomalies or if they can be removed for better model performance.
+Data Enrichment:

+Gathering more data from different customers and regions would help improve the accuracy of the clusters and make the model more robust.